0

 A panel of industry partners and Colorado Tourism Office staff reviews applications and recommends awards based on an understanding of priorities, capacity to participate, and demonstrated need.
 A representative from the Colorado Tourism Office will respond to your application within one month of the application deadline.

-Applications open Tuesday, September 16, 2025.
-For FY26, the Colorado Tourism Office will be awarding up to eight program participants.
+For FY26, the Colorado Tourism Office will be selecting up to eight DMOs or industry associations.

 Program Manager